Best Clinic UK - Aesthetics Awards 2024

 03.On the day

 You will be asked to arrive at the clinic an hour before your scheduled surgery time.
-You will be greeted by our nurses, who will conduct a pre-op check, to ensure you are ready for surgery.
-You will then speak with your surgeon and anaesthetist who will be able to answer any questions and who will explain what you can expect from the day.
-Your surgeon will complete any marking they need to on your body so you are ready to be operated on.
+Our specialist surgical nurses will greet you and conduct a pre-op check, to ensure you are ready for surgery.
+You will then speak with your surgeon and anaesthetist, who will answer any questions and explain what you can expect from the day.
+Your surgeon will complete any marking they need to on your body, so you are ready to be operated on.

-Once you are taken into theatre, your surgical team will get you settled and comfy on the bed and your anaesthetist will administer the general anaesthetic.
-All procedures at Cadogan Clinic are carried out using Total Intravenous Anaesthesia (TIVA) which is a highly effective yet gentle anaesthetic which reduces the risk of sickness after your procedure and allows for a faster recovery time.
+Once you are taken into theatre, your surgical team will get you settled and comfortable on the bed and your anaesthetist will administer the general anaesthetic.
+All procedures at Cadogan Clinic are carried out using Total Intravenous Anaesthesia (TIVA), a highly effective yet gentle anaesthetic which reduces the risk of sickness after your procedure and allows for a faster recovery time.

 The Patient Journey.
 A breakdown of what you can expect on your journey with us